davidakennedy/davidakennedy.com/_src/colophon/index.md

 You can find more details in the [humans.txt]({{ '/humans.txt' | url }}) file for the site.
 You can also [find the source code on GitHub](https://github.com/davidakennedy/davidakennedy.com).

+This site uses no artificial intelligence and does not track you.

 {% include "partials/a11ywebring.njk" %}